sveltejs/kit/README.md

 ## Bug reporting

 Please make sure the issue you're reporting involves SvelteKit.
 Many issues related to how a project builds originate from [Vite](https://vitejs.dev/), which is used to build a SvelteKit project.
-It's important to note that new Vite projects don't use SSR by default, and so if you create a new Vite project from scratch, many issues won't reproduce.
-You should thus start with a project that utilizes SSR, such as `npm create vite-extra@latest -- --template ssr-svelte`.
+You can create a new Vite project with `npm create vite@latest` for client-side only repros and `npm create vite-extra@latest` for SSR or library repros.

 If an issue originates from Vite, please report it in the [Vite issue tracker](https://github.com/vitejs/vite/issues).